benjaminnkem/typimon.github.io/README.md

 # Typimon

-Typimon is a basic typing bot that chanllenges users to a typing competition, which helps improve users typing skills and consistency.
+Typimon is a typing bot that chanllenges users to a typing competition, which helps improve users typing skills and consistency.

+## Technolgies
+  - HTML
+  - CSS
+  - Vanilla JS

 ## Authors